RashmiJakkani/Covid19-Data-Analysis-using-Microsoft-PowerBI-MSExcel-and-EDA/README.md

 # Project Title - covid-19 Data Analysis
-Technologies Used: Microsoft powerBI, XML, Exploratory Data Analysis
+Technologies Used: Microsoft powerBI, MS Excel, Exploratory Data Analysis

 This project is to analyze the Covid-19 data which includes the death count, confirmed cases, etc.
 Covid-19 is caused by a coronavirus called SARS-CoV-2.
 It was first identified in Wuhan, China